Bermuda Triple Crown Billfish Championship 2023

 The Bermuda Triple Crown consists of three tournaments which are all fished during the month of July.
 Not only does this coincide with the time that the biggest fish are thought to be here, but it also allows visiting boats a chance to return to safer harbours in advance of hurricane season.
 Among the various local tournaments that comprise the Bermuda Triple Crown, something close to one million dollars is up for grabs.

 The first of these competitive events is the Bermuda Billfish Blast.
 Although primarily a release event, this coincides with the Blue Marlin World Cup (July 4th, annually) and, for this reason, each boat is allowed to land one fish.
-The latter event is in its 30th year and is fished all over the world with a simple objective: the biggest fish over 500 pounds, winner takes all.
-Last year the “all” was $561,600, making this well worth working for.
+The latter event is in its 38th year and is fished all over the world with a simple objective: the biggest fish over 500 pounds, winner takes all.
+With a record payout last year of $1.178 million, after boating a 950 pound blue, the winner earned $$628,000, making this well worth working for.
 Add this to the money already at stake for the Triple Crown events, and the hunt for big fish becomes an obsession.

-It is no surprise that Bermuda attracts competitors from overseas.
-Bermuda, along with Kona, Hawaii, boasts a World Cup winner eight times.
+It is no surprise that Bermuda, along with Kona, Hawaii, attracts competitors from overseas.
+Bermuda boasts a World Cup winner nine times.
 Granders (1,000 pounds-plus) are not uncommon here.
 Big fish and the relative ease of access from the US east coast make this Island the choice for serious tournament contestants.

-Following the three days of the Bermuda Blast is the Bermuda Big Game Classic, another three-day quest for the ultimate game fish and the real showpiece of the series.
+Following the Bermuda Blast is the Bermuda Big Game Classic, another five-day quest for the ultimate game fish and the real showpiece of the series.
 As with the previous event this is a big money modified-release event.

 The modified-release format means that all fish under the minimum weight (in this case, 500 pounds) are released.
 Each release scores a fixed number of points, for example, 500 for a blue marlin.
 Fish that are landed and weighed score one point per pound.
 This can lead to some rather strategic decision-making because a quick release and 500 points may be expedient over boating a fish and then having it just clear the minimum by a few pounds or, worse luck, failing to make the minimum—thus incurring a substantial penalty.
 Smaller billfish species such as white marlin also score points but far fewer than blue marlin.